Anne with an E

-Anne with an E (initially titled Anne for its first season within Canada) is a Canadian television series loosely adapted from Lucy Maud Montgomery's 1908 classic work of children's literature, Anne of Green Gables.
-It was created by Moira Walley-Beckett for CBC and stars Amybeth McNulty as orphan Anne Shirley, Geraldine James as Marilla Cuthbert, R. H. Thomson as Matthew Cuthbert, Dalila Bela as Diana Barry and Lucas Jade Zumann as Gilbert Blythe.
+Anne with an E (initially titled Anne for its first season within Canada) is a Canadian period drama television series loosely adapted from Lucy Maud Montgomery's 1908 classic work of children's literature, Anne of Green Gables.
+It was created by Moira Walley-Beckett for CBC and Netflix; it stars Amybeth McNulty as orphan Anne Shirley, Geraldine James as Marilla Cuthbert, R. H. Thomson as Matthew Cuthbert, Dalila Bela as Diana Barry, and Lucas Jade Zumann as Gilbert Blythe.

 The series premiered on March 19, 2017, on CBC and on May 12 internationally on Netflix.
 It was renewed for a second season in August 2017 and for a third season in August 2018.
-Shortly after the third season was released in 2019, CBC and Netflix announced the series had been canceled.
+Shortly after the third season was released in 2019, CBC and Netflix announced the series had been cancelled.

 Anne with an E received positive reviews and won Canadian Screen Award for Best Dramatic Series in both 2017 and 2018.
-The series tackles a range of issues such as orphaning, child abandonment, psychological trauma, social issues such as conformity, gender inequality, racism, religion, homosexuality, bullying and freedom of speech.
+The series tackles a range of issues like helping orphans, child abandonment, psychological trauma, social issues such as conformity, gender inequality, racism, religion, homosexuality, bullying, and freedom of speech.

 Synopsis

-In 1896, elderly brother and sister Matthew and Marilla Cuthbert (who live together as they never married) decide to adopt an orphan boy to help out around their ancestral farm of Green Gables, on the outskirts of the Canadian town of Avonlea, Prince Edward Island.
+In 1896, elderly unmarried siblings Matthew and Marilla Cuthbert decide to adopt an orphan boy to help out around their ancestral farm of Green Gables, on the outskirts of the fictional Canadian town of Avonlea, Prince Edward Island.
 When Matthew goes to pick the child up at the railway station, he finds 13-year-old Anne Shirley, an imaginative, bright, high-spirited, and talkative girl, instead.
-Anne was orphaned when her parents died when she was a few months old, and lived as a servant in various households before being placed in an orphanage.
+Anne was orphaned when her parents died when she was a few months old, and had lived as a servant in various households before being placed in an orphanage.

-While Matthew decides he would like her to stay, Marilla does not trust Anne, given her status as an unknown orphan and the perceived uselessness of a young girl.
+While Matthew decides he would like her to stay, Marilla does not trust Anne, given her status as an unknown orphan and the perceived uselessness of a young girl on the farm.
 Her distrust appears confirmed when Marilla cannot locate a brooch, thus leading her to believe that Anne is a thief.
 The Cuthberts send her away, thus "returning" her to the orphanage.
 While she does arrive back at the orphanage, she is terrified to enter, haunted by the bullying she had endured there, and returns to the train station.
-Meanwhile, Marilla discovers that the brooch had been misplaced rather than stolen and that discovery leads her to understand that Anne is not a thief.
+Meanwhile, Marilla discovers that the brooch had been misplaced rather than stolen and she realizes that Anne is not a thief.
 Matthew consequently finds Anne and convinces her to return to Green Gables, where she is officially made part of their family.
 However, Anne continues to face bullying from students in the Avonlea school and class-based discrimination from Diana's parents and others in the community.
-Anne once again returns and attempts to gain acceptance by the rest of Avonlea, using her survival mechanisms of intelligence, problem-solving abilities, and imagination.
+Anne again returns and attempts to gain acceptance from the rest of Avonlea using her survival mechanisms of intelligence, problem-solving abilities, and imagination.